About | Amdanaf

 Jessica Morden is the Labour MP for Newport East.
-She was first elected in the 2005 General Election - the first female MP in Gwent.
-In 2017 she was re-elected for a fourth term with an increased majority of 8,003.
+She was first elected in the 2005 General Election – the first female MP in Gwent.
+In 2019 she was re-elected for a fifth term.

-Jessica and her partner Sion live in Maindee.
-They have two children, Mali and Ifan, who both attend local schools.
+Jessica and her partner Sion live in Maindee with their two children, Mali and Ifan, who both attend local schools.

 Jessica is an honorary Vice President of Friends of Newport Transporter Bridge and Newport Male Voice Choir.
 She is also President of the Jerome Gatehouse Collection, a member of Newport Credit Union and Newport County Supporters’ Trust, and a supporter of Caldicot Male Voice Choir.